-Each speaker will be sent a LightShow West PowerPoint presentation file specific to their session (download also available below).
+Each speaker will be sent a LightShow West PowerPoint presentation template (download also available below).
 The official PowerPoint template provides a professional, uniform appearance for presentations which can also be used to create handouts.
 The template includes a place for your company logo and is flexible enough that it can be adapted to any information, whether text, video or graphics.

 To ensure that essential information, including relevant, non-promotional company background, is included in your presentation, we’ve provided the following checklist for possible slide content: